Class GenericSystem

 inline virtual return_type write(const rclcpp::Time&, const rclcpp::Duration&) override

-Write the current command values to the actuator.
+Write the current command values to the hardware.

 The physical hardware shall be updated with the latest value from the exported command interfaces.